cemac/cemac.github.io/source/pages/jasmin/Globus.md

 cd ..
 globus login
 ```
-Go to the url displayed an log on with globus credetials e.g. with your ORCID - you may need to register with globus
+Navigate to the url displayed and login with globus credetials e.g. with your ORCID - you may need to register with globus

-Now set up your personal endpoint
+Now set up your personal endpoint:
 ```
 wget "https://downloads.globus.org/globus-connect-personal/linux/stable/globusconnectpersonal-latest.tgz"
 tar xzf globusconnectpersonal-latest.tgz
 ./globusconnectpersonal-3.1.2/globusconnectpersonal -start >& gcp.log &
 globus endpoint create --personal <user>_endpoint
 ```
-This will display and long string of numbers and letters for set up key and endpoint address.
-Set them as named variables rather than trying to remember a string
+This will display a long string of numbers and letters for the set-up key and endpoint address.
+Set these as named variables rather than trying to remember a string:

 ```
 ep2=<string1>